racoonapps/FS2020-OWL-Landmarks/README.md

 * Universität Bielefed (Sketchup Model by Chrischn F.)
 * Stadthalle Bielefeld (Sketchup Model by Stefan B.)
 * Bahnhof Bielefeld
+* Bielefeld Klinikum Mitte (Model provided by Peter Wegener, added some higher quality textures)
+* Bielefeld Kinderklinikum (Model provided by Peter Wegener, added some higher quality textures)
+* Bielefeld Klinikum Rosenhöhe (Model provided by Peter Wegener)
 * Schloss Bückeburg, Bückeburg (Sketchup Model by Bernd G.)

 ## Near completion
 * Kaiser-Wilhelm Denkmal, Porta Westfalica
-* Sparrenburg, Bielefeld

 ## Installation
 Just put the *owllandmarks-scene folder* into your Community folder and have fun.

 This work is non-profit, non-commercial and is not allowed to be used in commercial way.
-Some models are free 3D Warehouse sketchup models, many thanks to all the people providing these objects!
+Some models are free 3D Warehouse sketchup models, many thanks to all the people/contributors providing these objects!
 This work is distributed is based on fair use of models provided by SketchUp designers, the work is not and will not be commercially used and is for educational purposes only.
 If a designer wants his object removed from the work, please feel free to contact me, I will remove the mentioned model immediately.

 This work is powered by :coffee: and :beer: .
 If you like to support me creating more landmarks: https://www.buymeacoffee.com/sleepytobi or via Paypal: https://paypal.me/sleepytobi